-Nintendo Switch vs. PlayStation 4: Which console is worth your money?
+Nintendo Switch vs. PlayStation 4: Which console should you buy?

 Controller

-The PlayStation 4’s DualShock 4 controller is relatively unchanged from previous PlayStation controllers, featuring a normal face-button layout, symmetrical control sticks, triggers, and a “share” button that enables users to instantly save images, take video, or even stream on Twitch.
+The PlayStation 4’s DualShock 4 controller is relatively unchanged from previous PlayStation controllers.
+It features a standard face-button layout, symmetrical control sticks, triggers, and a “share” button that enables users to instantly save images, take video, or even stream on Twitch.
 Inside is a motion sensor, allowing for additional ways to control games, particularly through PlayStation VR.
 The PlayStation 3’s “Move” controllers are also compatible for use in some PlayStation VR games, but they have largely gone ignored thus far.

 The Nintendo Switch has several different control schemes that can drastically change your gaming experience.
-In the system’s docked configuration and with both Joy-Con controllers attached in its portable configuration, the control scheme is similar to the PlayStation 4, with two sticks, buttons, and triggers.
+In the system’s docked configuration, and with both Joy-Con controllers attached in its portable configuration, the control scheme is similar to the PlayStation 4, with two sticks, buttons, and triggers.
 By removing the Joy-Con controllers, however, each can be used independently to throw punches in a game like Arms, and by handing one to a second player and turning them both sideways, the Joy-Cons can be used much like the Nintendo Wii’s remotes, with a single control stick and four buttons letting players control simple games such as Mario Kart 8 Deluxe.

-While the Nintendo Switch features a wide array of controller options, based on what we’ve experience so far, none of them are quite as comfortable as holding a DualShock 4.
+While the Nintendo Switch features a wide array of controller options, none of them are quite as comfortable as holding a DualShock 4.
+That changes if you pick up a Pro controller separately, but from a pure comfort and ease-of-use perspective, the PS4’s DualShock 4 takes the cake.

 Winner: PlayStation 4